GetUSB.info Logo

 How To Format a Flash Drive as UDF (Windows 7 & 10 Solution)

-When trying to format a flash drive in Windows (7 or 10) you will see the file system options best suited for the device.
-The proper file systems for a flash drive is: FAT, FAT32 or exFAT.
-Windows provides NTFS as an option for USB flash drives, but as mentioned before, NTFS is not the best file system for a USB drive.
-During the format process, only the best suited file systems will be displayed in Windows.
+When trying to format a flash drive in Windows (7 or 10), you will see the file system options best suited for the device.
+The proper file systems for a flash drive are: FAT, FAT32, or exFAT.
+Windows also provides NTFS as an option for USB flash drives, but as mentioned before, NTFS is not the best file system for a USB drive.
+During the format process, only the most compatible file systems will be displayed in Windows.

 Why is UDF not listed as an option?

 First, let me say it IS possible for Windows to format a USB flash drive as UDF (Universal Disk Format).
-Microsoft just doesn’t want you to do it; and with good reason.
+Microsoft just doesn’t want you to do it—and with good reason.

-Before you get too far: If you think formatting a flash drive as UDF will make the thumb drive appear as an optical drive in the computer – you are mistaken!
+Important: If you think formatting a flash drive as UDF will make the thumb drive appear as an optical drive in the computer, you are mistaken!

-From the Wikipedia page about Universal Disk Format, UDF, the specification is governed by the Optical Storage Technology Association and because of that, many believe a UDF anything will work like a disc.
-It, UDF, is most widely used for DVDs and newer optical disc formats, can be used on flash drives, but does make it operate like one.
+According to the Universal Disk Format (UDF) specification governed by the Optical Storage Technology Association, many believe UDF will make a device work like a disc.
+UDF is most widely used for DVDs and newer optical disc formats.
+While it can be used on flash drives, it does not make them function as optical drives.

-• The lack of fully-functional filesystem check tools.
+• Lack of fully functional filesystem check tools.

-• 64GB limit with Windows & Linux, a bug, not a limit of UDF
+• 64GB limit with Windows & Linux (a bug, not an inherent UDF limit).

-• UDF is read-only for Windows XP
+• UDF is read-only on Windows XP.

 How to format a flash drive as UDF:

-Connect the USB to your computer and note the assigned drive letter
+1. Connect the USB flash drive to your computer and note its assigned drive letter.

 Continue Reading